dbraun31/risky-visual-search/ideation/structured/to_html/output/md/experiment-brainstorming.md

 * **Guiding questions**
     1. Are effort costs evaluated relative to a reference point of effort intensity?
         * Does sensitivity to changes in intensity increase or decrease from reference?
-    2. Experience vs. description and the cost function
-        1. How is this evaluation different depending on whether costs are experienced during
+    2. How is this evaluation different depending on whether costs are experienced or
-            evaluation or imagined?
+       imagined?
-            * What are the causal connections between the cost function and attention?
+        1. Is it a difference in the 'accuracy' of the estimations?
+            * Can't say accuracy without some normative definition
+            * But maybe ppl more closely attend the outcomes when they're experienced
+                * Should be evidenced by mouse hover times and memory
+            * I don't know that a decrease in accuracy of estimation would explain
+                complete reversal of risk preference across effort contexts if the
+                underlying cost function is the same...
+                * Oh I think a sampling bias could probably explain it.
+        2. Or does experiencing effort lead to adopting a totally different cost
+            function?
+            * If so, why and how?
+                * **This is really the heart of it**
+                * Notions of 'why' really need to be contextualized within a goal-oriented
+                    theory of behavior... so might be outside the scope
+            * How might this shifting of cost functions across contexts be similar /
+                different to that of (eg) monetary domain?
+        3. What might be the role of visual attention in both of these possibilites?
-                * Experiencing effort intensity &rarr; updating cost function &rarr; guiding
+            * Experiencing effort &rarr; updating cost function (overweighting extreme
-                    top-down attenting &rarr; choice
-            * Is the change in cost function mediated through changes in how extreme outcomes
-                are attended?
-                * This gets slippery, a change in cost function by definition implies a change
-                    in weighting
-            *
-        2. Why would the cost function be different depending on whether outcomes are
-        experienced or not?
-And how might the underlying mechanisms be similar / different
-        for those involved in reasoning about (eg) money?
+                options) &rarr; guiding top down attention more toward extreme options
+                (competing with bottom up attention) &rarr; choice.

     3. How can this relative evaluation inform the debate between intrinsic vs. opportunity
         costs?